k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p><strong>NONE</strong>: Do not sync.</p>
 <p><strong>Time Interval</strong>: Sync is performed automatically at the predefined time.
 Format = D.HH:MM:SS.
 Default = 1 Day.</p>
 <p><strong>Inherited</strong>: Each LU level inherits the sync rule of its direct parent branch.
 For example, the LU Table Population inherits from the LU table and the LU table inherits from the LU schema.</p>
-<p><strong>Decision function</strong>: Sync is performed according to a Decision function which returns a True / False Boolean parameter.</p>
+<p><strong>Decision function</strong>: Sync is performed according to a Decision function that returns a True / False Boolean parameter.</p>
 <p>The sync method can be set on LU Schema, LU Table, or Table Population levels.</p>
 </td>
 </tr>